Digitizer

 By the end of this lesson you should be able to:

-- The facility's footprint must be drawn at exact dimensions (e.g., a 60 ft × 30 ft magazine)
+- The facility's footprint must be drawn at exact dimensions (e.g., a 60 ft segment)

-- The new geometry needs to align with existing features (snap-to-edge or snap-to-vertex)
+- The new geometry needs to align with existing features (snap to a facility or measure)

 For quick sketching or approximate placement, the simpler shape tools in Adding features are usually sufficient.